skvggor/skvggor/README.md

 ## Bio

-<p>I'm an expert web developer with over 12 years of experience.
+<p>I am an expert web developer with over 12 years of experience.
 I have worked on projects for renowned companies such as Unilever, Honda, Claro (América Móvil), Subaru, and Popeyes.
-As a tech lead at VIP BR Telecom, I led a web development team in creating user-friendly web experiences using the latest technologies.
-My skills include Linux, Python, Vue.js, React, APIs, JAMStack, and design (Figma, Inkscape, typography, interfaces).</p>
+As a Tech Lead at VIP BR Telecom, I led a web development team, creating user-friendly web experiences utilizing the latest technologies.
+My skillset includes Linux, Python, Vue.js, React, APIs, JAMStack, and design (Figma, Inkscape, typography, interfaces).</p>

 <!-- </details> -->